GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

 ### *Footnote:*

 For further information on the model and the specific calculations you can look into <a href="Examples, help and additional info/specifics.md">specifics</a>.
-If you have any questions, feel free to use the <a href="https://github.com/GrHalbgott/Fossgis22_Plants-vs-CO2/discussions">Discussions</a> section of this repository to get in touch with us.
-If you encounter a specific problem, feel free to use the <a href="https://github.com/GrHalbgott/Fossgis22_Plants-vs-CO2/issues">Issues</a> section.
+If you have any questions or encounter a specific problem, feel free to use the <a href="https://github.com/GrHalbgott/Fossgis22_Plants-vs-CO2/issues">Issues</a> section of this repository to get in touch with us.
 We are looking forward to your ideas and input!

 ---